Distance From Vancouver

 5. Walk straight and go past the gate.

-the first trail split.
+came very soon.
 To the left is Skid Trail, recommended in "103

 Hikes in Southwestern British Columbia."
 To the right is a sign

 directing you to Hikers Road and North Mount Gardner Trail.
 So, we took

 Skid Trail, and it was marked at first, but then we could not see any

 more markers and did not see the trail continuation.
 Bizarre thing is that,

 on our way back, we took Skid Trail and got back without a problem.

 7. Alright, attempt #2.
 Took Hikers Road/North Mount

 Gardner Trail, and came to this intersection.
 Where to go next?
 No